Homer vs. Patty and Selma: Production

 Mel Brooks has a cameo appearance in the episode.

 The script for "Homer vs. Patty and Selma" was written by Brent Forrester and was the first time he received a writing credit on The Simpsons.
 Executive producer David Mirkin describes it as a very grounded and emotional episode that seems very "sitcomy".

 Bart's ballet teacher was voiced by Susan Sarandon, and was designed to look a little bit like her.
 Sarandon had wanted to guest star on the show because her children were big fans; she brought them with her to the recording session.
 Due to a traffic jam, she was late for the recording session, but once she arrived, she fell into character and worked very hard on getting her accent accurate.
 Sarandon would later have a cameo appearance as the voice of a computer in the season 17 episode "Bart Has Two Mommies".
 Mel Brooks has a cameo appearance as himself.
 His wife Anne Bancroft had played a role in the episode "Fear of Flying" and Brooks had accompanied her to the recording session.
-Mirkin realized that Brooks was "dying to do the show" and asked him if he would be willing to do a guest part, and he agreed.
-Many of the writers were fans of Brooks, and Matt Groening described the chance to have him guest star as "an incredible honor".
+Mirkin realized that Brooks was "dying to do the show" and asked him if he would be willing to do a guest part, which he agreed.
+Many of the writers were fans of Brooks and Matt Groening described the chance to have him guest star as "an incredible honor".

-The episode was directed by Mark Kirkland who was a fan of Patty and Selma, having previously directed the season two episode "Principal Charming", which also focuses on the duo.
+The episode was directed by Mark Kirkland, who was a fan of Patty and Selma, having previously directed the season two episode "Principal Charming", which also focuses on the duo.
 When directing the sequences where Bart does ballet dancing, Kirkland assigned the scenes to animators who were familiar with dancing.

 Cultural references

 Bart's ballet teacher says he could be the next Baryshnikov.
-Watching his performance, Jimbo says "I haven't been this moved since The Joy Luck Club."
-Homer tells Mel Brooks "I loved that movie Young Frankenstein!
+Watching his performance, Jimbo says, "I haven't been this moved since The Joy Luck Club."
+Homer tells Mel Brooks, "I loved that movie Young Frankenstein!
 Scared the Hell out of me."
 Brooks seems unsettled.

+To amuse himself after Milhouse runs to get to school, Bart repeats "S'all right?
+S' all Right!".
+This is a reference to the song "S-All Right?
+S-All Right" by Senor Wences.